kmcdonald614/RESTful-API/Dev St Paul Page/README.md

     - Second you need to launch both projects in their respective windows (NOTE: make sure they are on different ports)
     - As long as both are running they should be set up so they can talk with each other -- CORS code added to top of server.js

+    - Leaflet.js helpful functions
+    clone()	Point
+- Returns a copy of the current point.
+-
+- add(<Point> otherPoint)	Point
+- Returns the result of addition of the current and the given points.
+-
+- subtract(<Point> otherPoint)	Point
+- Returns the result of subtraction of the given point from the current.
+-
+- divideBy(<Number> num)	Point
+- Returns the result of division of the current point by the given number.
+-
+- multiplyBy(<Number> num)	Point
+- Returns the result of multiplication of the current point by the given number.
+-
+- scaleBy(<Point> scale)	Point
+- Multiply each coordinate of the current point by each coordinate of scale.
+In linear algebra terms, multiply the point by the scaling matrix defined by scale.
+-
+- unscaleBy(<Point> scale)	Point
+- Inverse of scaleBy.
+Divide each coordinate of the current point by each coordinate of scale.
+-
+- round()	Point
+- Returns a copy of the current point with rounded coordinates.
+-
+- floor()	Point
+- Returns a copy of the current point with floored coordinates (rounded down).
+-
+- ceil()	Point
+- Returns a copy of the current point with ceiled coordinates (rounded up).
+-
+- trunc()	Point
+- Returns a copy of the current point with truncated coordinates (rounded towards zero).
+-
+- distanceTo(<Point> otherPoint)	Number
+- Returns the cartesian distance between the current and the given points.
+-
+- equals(<Point> otherPoint)	Boolean
+- Returns true if the given point has the same coordinates.
+-
+- contains(<Point> otherPoint)	Boolean
+- Returns true if both coordinates of the given point are less than the corresponding current point coordinates (in absolute values).
+-
+- toString()	String
+- Returns a string representation of the point for debugging purposes.
+-
+- extend(<LatLng> latlng)	this
+- Extend the bounds to contain the given point
+-
+- extend(<LatLngBounds> otherBounds)	this
+- Extend the bounds to contain the given bounds
+-
+- pad(<Number> bufferRatio)	LatLngBounds
+- Returns bounds created by extending or retracting the current bounds by a given ratio in each direction.
+For example, a ratio of 0.5 extends the bounds by 50% in each direction.
+Negative values will retract the bounds.
+-
+- getCenter()	LatLng
+- Returns the center point of the bounds.
+-
+- getSouthWest()	LatLng
+- Returns the south-west point of the bounds.
+-
+- getNorthEast()	LatLng
+- Returns the north-east point of the bounds.
+-
+- getNorthWest()	LatLng
+- Returns the north-west point of the bounds.
+-
+- getSouthEast()	LatLng
+- Returns the south-east point of the bounds.
+-
+- getWest()	Number
+- Returns the west longitude of the bounds
+-
+- getSouth()	Number
+- Returns the south latitude of the bounds
+-
+- getEast()	Number
+- Returns the east longitude of the bounds
+-
+- getNorth()	Number
+- Returns the north latitude of the bounds
+-
+- contains(<LatLngBounds> otherBounds)	Boolean
+- Returns true if the rectangle contains the given one.
+-
+- contains(<LatLng> latlng)	Boolean
+- Returns true if the rectangle contains the given point.
+-
+- intersects(<LatLngBounds> otherBounds)	Boolean
+- Returns true if the rectangle intersects the given bounds.
+Two bounds intersect if they have at least one point in common.
+-
+- overlaps(<LatLngBounds> otherBounds)	Boolean
+- Returns true if the rectangle overlaps the given bounds.
+Two bounds overlap if their intersection is an area.
+-
+- toBBoxString()	String
+- Returns a string with bounding box coordinates in a 'southwest_lng,southwest_lat,northeast_lng,northeast_lat' format.
+Useful for sending requests to web services that return geo data.
+-
+- equals(<LatLngBounds> otherBounds, <Number> maxMargin?)
+Boolean
+- Returns true if the rectangle is equivalent (within a small margin of error) to the given bounds.
+The margin of error can be overridden by setting maxMargin to a small number.
+-
+- isValid()	Boolean
+- Returns true if the bounds are properly initialized.